 Additionally, applying for lawsuit funding is simple.
 You only need to have an active workers’ compensation claim for an accident at work, suffered injuries as a result of the accident, and have legal representation.
 We won’t need to conduct a background check or look into your credit score, expenses, or collateral.
 If you qualify and your lawyer is willing to work with us, we can start examining your request and determine if lawsuit funding is right for you.

 There are also benefits to the repayment process.
-You won’t have to worry about making monthly payments or accruing interest.
+You won’t have to worry about accruing interest.
 Instead, all fees and interest are calculated prior to you accepting the funding.
 This is so you know the exact amount you’ll owe us when it’s time for repayment.
 Lawsuit funding is considered non-recourse, which means you only have to pay us back if you win your case.
 If your claim is successful, you’ll pay us back in one lump sum from your awarded compensation.
 If the outcome is not in your favor, you will not have to pay it back in most states.

 As with anything, it’s important to recognize that, depending on your situation, there may be disadvantages to applying for pre-settlement funding.
 If you don’t have a strong case proving you were wrongfully injured, you may not be eligible for funding.
 You’ll also want to be careful about how much money you request.
 If you apply for too much, you could run into financial trouble later.